GazPrash/TinyAPI/readme.md

 # TinyAPI - Rest API Framework for C++

 TinyAPI is a minimalistic C++ library that allows you to build lightweight REST APIs.
 Designed to be a bare-bones framework for quickly setting up HTTP Servers or API Clients.
 Setting up a server is straightforward and user-friendly, allowing you to define the logic for your API endpoints, similar to modern web frameworks like Flask.
-No third party libraries were used to develop this API framework!
+No third party libraries were used to develop this API framework! (currently only supported on Linux)

 ## Features